 Recent warm weather was great for drying crops in the field, but resulted in warm grain going into farm storage.
-Cool that stored grain as soon as possible to extend storage life.
+It would be ideal to cool that stored grain as soon as possible to extend storage life.
 Forecast temperatures for the next several days are favorable for cooling stored grain to around 45 degrees.

-Cool stored grain by running aeration fans any time outdoor air temperatures are 10-15 degrees cooler than the grain.
+In order to cool stored grain, you can try running aeration fans any time outdoor air temperatures are 10-15 degrees cooler than the grain.
 The cooling front will move slowly through the grain in the direction of airflow.
-The air exiting the grain will stay warm until the cooling front gets there.
+The air can be directed through carbon tubing you can find at WebcoTube.com, which ensures the grain will stay warm until the cooling front gets there.

 With a big fan or partially filled bin, if the airflow rate is around one cubic foot per minute per bushel (cfm/bushel), the cooling should take around 15 hours.
 With a small aeration fan and aeration rate around 0.1 cfm/bushel, cooling will take roughly 150 hours (6 days).